Last updated: 20/04/2021 | Estimated Reading Time: 5 minutes

 Preparing your car for winter driving

 You should always keep your car regularly serviced to make sure it’s as safe as possible.
-Here are a few other things you can do to make sure your car is ready for winter.
+Here are a few other things you can do to make sure your vehicle is ready for winter.

 - Visibility: Make sure you have scraped your windscreen and given it time to warm through to avoid it fogging up and reducing your visibility.
 Always keep the anti-freeze in your screen wash topped up.

 Insurance for winter driving

 If the weather is particularly bad, forecasters may issue a red weather warning.
 This warns of extreme conditions.
 However, the world doesn’t have to grind to a halt.
 Most comprehensive car insurance will cover you to drive even when a red warning has been issued.
 Whilst you should always make an assessment for yourself as to whether you feel confident to drive, you shouldn’t let the issue of insurance hold you back.
 It is, however, always worth checking the terms and conditions of your car insurance policy if you are at all unsure.